cosc-course-starter-codes/COSC-A319-A4-udp-parser/README.md

 ### Submission and Feedback

-You must submit your changes as commits to the `main` branch on the repository.
-Github Classroom will create a pull request on the repository for you, titled **Feedback**.
-As you push your commits on the main branch up to Github, they will be added to the activity on this pull request.
+You must submit your changes as commits to a new branch on the repository, and create a pull request on the repository comparing that branch against the `main` branch.
+As you push your commits on the new branch up to Github, they will be added to the activity on this pull request.

 In addition to the synchronous mechanism of requesting help via office hours appointments, this pull request will be your mechanism for asking questions and